Shubham-Rathore08/Tesla_GameStop_Stock_Analysis/README.md

 # Tesla_GameStop_Stock_Analysis
-A financial data science project using web scraping (BeautifulSoup), data visualization (Plotly), and stock market APIs (yfinance) to analyze Tesla and GameStop's share prices and revenue trends.
+_A financial data science project using web scraping (BeautifulSoup), data visualization (Plotly), and stock market APIs (yfinance) to analyze Tesla and GameStop's share prices and revenue trends._

 ## Project Overview
 This project simulates the role of a **Data Scientist / Analyst** at a startup investment firm.
-Your objective is to collect financial data (stock prices and revenues) from public sources, analyze them, and create visual dashboards.
+The goal is to collect financial data (stock prices and revenues) from public sources, analyze them, and create visual dashboards.
 The focus is on two popular and volatile stocks: Tesla and GameStop.

 ## Features
 - Historical share price extraction using `yfinance`